vkill/doc_share/README.markdown

 * ImageMagick should be installed

-* Sphinx should be installed, read http://freelancing-god.github.com/ts/en/installing_sphinx.html
+* Sphinx should be installed, read http://freelancing-god.github.com/ts/en/installing_sphinx.html, `/usr/bin/sphinx-indexer` and `/usr/bin/sphinx-searchd` should be existed.

 * Git should be installed